kyma-project/lifecycle-manager/docs/technical-reference/api/moduleTemplate-cr.md

 ### **.spec.customStateCheck**

-> **CAUTION:** This field was deprecated at the end of July 2024 and will be deleted on {DATE}.
+> **CAUTION:** This field was deprecated at the end of July 2024 and will be deleted in the next ModuleTemplate API version.
 As of the deletion day, you can define the custom state only in a module's custom resource.

 The `.spec.customStateCheck` field in Kyma Lifecycle Manager is primarily designed for third-party modules.
 For non-Kyma modules, the `status.state` might not be present, which the Lifecycle Manager relies on to determine the module state.
 This field enables users to define custom fields in the module Custom Resource (CR) that can be mapped to valid states supported by Lifecycle Manager.